mkozianowski/blenderfds28x/README.md

 3. Rename the downloaded zip file to `blenderfds28x`;

-3. Open Blender 2.8x and open the `Edit > Preferences` menu.
+4. Launch Blender 2.8x and open the `Edit > Preferences` menu.
 Then install and enable the downloaded addon as described in [Blender Manual](https://docs.blender.org/manual/en/dev/editors/preferences/addons.html?highlight=addon#).

 ## How to stay on the edge of development

-`git clone` this repository into the `blender/2.80/scripts/addons/blenderfds280x` directory of your Blender 2.8x install.
+1. `git clone` this repository into the `blender/2.80/scripts/addons/blenderfds280x` directory of your Blender 2.8x install.
+No need to zip it.

+2. Launch Blender 2.8x and open the `Edit > Preferences` menu.
+Search for the `BlenderFDS` Addon and enable it.

-Then `git update` your local repository to follow the development.
+3. To follow the development: `git update` your local repository, and relaunch Blender 2.8x.